barionleg/bmfont/trunk/bin/readme.txt

 Changes
 -------------------------------
+1.14b - 2023/02/02
+- Fixed performance issue in UI when moving mouse over the character grid in ANSI mode.
+- Fixed horizontal clipping and incorrect xadvance on some glyphs in ANSI mode.

-1.14a - 2023/02/02
+1.14a - 2021/04/08
 - Fixed bug when invalid char glyph doesn't fit when using auto-fitting.
 - Included both 64bit and 32bit builds in the package.
-- Fixed performance issue in UI when moving mouse over the character grid in ANSI mode.

 1.14 - 2021/01/05
 - Fixed crash with large fonts when Windows API incorrectly reported negative width for glyphs.